cdot/Squirrel/README.md

 Data stored on the web is exposed to other risks, such as security agencies taking an interest in why you are storing encrypted data.
 For most of us this isn't a problem, but there are areas of the world where the use of encryption is frowned upon.
-For this reason, Squirrel uses image steganography to store data on the web.
+For this reason, Squirrel can use image steganography to store data on the web.
 The algorithm used is proprietary, and we believe it is difficult to detect its use, given a sufficiently complex image.
 Even if the image steganography is decoded, the underlying data is AES encrypted and